NVIDIA/aistore/docs/cli/cluster.md

 `ais cluster remote-attach ALIAS=URL [ALIAS=URL...]`

-Attach a remote AIS cluster to this one by the remote cluster public URL.
-Alias(a user-defined name) can be used instead of cluster UUID for convenience.
+Attach a remote AIS cluster to a local one via the remote cluster public URL.
+Alias (a user-defined name) can be used instead of cluster UUID for convenience.
 For more details and background on *remote clustering*, please refer to this [document](/docs/providers.md).

 #### Examples